Victor Robles Player Props: Nationals vs. Rockies

 Victor Robles At The Plate

-- Robles leads Washington in OBP (.483) this season, fueled by nine hits.
+- Robles has 10 hits this season and a team-best OBP of .469.

-- Among qualifying hitters, he ranks 16th in batting average, while his on-base percentage ranks 17th and he is 110th in slugging.
+- Among the qualifying batters in MLB play, he ranks 17th in batting average, 18th in on-base percentage, and 91st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.